The purpose of this section of the page is to answer some of the questions you may have.

 A High Court Enforcement Officer is an individual person, who has been authorised by the Ministry of Justice to enforce High Court judgments.

-Why did the High Court Enforcement Officer call?
+Why has a High Court Enforcement Officer been instructed?

 Following the obtaining of a Judgment or Order of a Court, a claimant has issued a Writ of Execution known as a Writ of Control, formerly known as Writ of Fi Fa and requested a High Court Enforcement Officer to recover the money due under the Writ.